 The upper end of humerus provides the following 5 features:

 The head is smooth and rounded, and forms less than a fraction of a sphere.
 It is directed medially backwards and upwards.
-It articulates along with the glenoid cavity of scapula to create the glenohumeral (shoulder) joint.
+It articulates along with the glenoid cavity of the scapula to create the glenohumeral (shoulder) joint.

-The lower end provides the following 7 features:
+The lower end of the humerus provides the following 7 features:

 - Capitulum, a lateral rounded convex projection.